 Oral History Interview with Lillian Steinig

-Lillian Edelstein Steinig, born January 23, 1923 in Stryj, Poland (Stryĭ, Ukraine), describes her father, who was a merchant and farmer until the Russian occupation in 1939; her father being forced to give up his large farm to the Soviet authority; her family moving to the city, where her father worked in a lumber yard; attending a strict Russian school with her younger brother until 1941 when the Germans occupied Stryj and relocated Jews; Jewish attempts to hide and the 1942 round up of Jews, including her father and brother; how her father and brother jumped from a moving cattle car and returned home; receiving aid from non-Jewish Poles, who gave her false identification papers and hid her brother and parents; a Polish family in Przedborz sheltering her until 1945; her trip through the Russian zone at the war's end for a reunion with her family, who moved briefly to Krakow; Antisemitic outbreaks in Krakow; being forced to flee to a displaced persons camp in Austria in 1946; working in Linz, Austria with her brother in Simon Wiesenthal's Jewish Identification Center; the family immigrating to the United States in January 1949 aboard the SS Marina; and joining relatives in Philadelphia, PA.
+Lillian Steinig, née Edelstein, was born January 23, 1923 in Stryj, Poland.
+Her father was a merchant and farmer until the Russian occupation in 1939.
+Forced to give up his large farm to the Soviet authority, he moved his family to the city and worked in a lumber yard.
+Lillian and her younger brother had to attend a strict Russian school until 1941, when the Germans occupied Stryj and relocated Jews.
+She describes Jewish attempts to hide and the 1942 round-up of Jews, including her father and brother, who jumped from a moving cattle car and returned home.
+She relates in detail aid by non-Jewish Poles who gave her false identification papers and hid her brother and parents.
+Another Polish family in Przedborz, near Kielce, sheltered her until 1945.
+She describes her trip through the Russian zone at the war’s end for a reunion with her family, who moved briefly to Krakow.
+Antisemitic outbreaks in Krakow forced them to flee to a Displaced Persons camp in Austria in 1946.
+Later, in Linz, Lillian and her brother worked in Simon Wiesenthal’s Jewish Identification Center.
+The family emigrated to the United States in January, 1949, aboard the SS Marina, joining relatives in Philadelphia.

 |Subject:||Hidden children (Holocaust)--Ukraine.

 World War, 1939-1945--Jews--Rescue--Ukraine.